Building Hydroponic Growing & Seed-Saving Knowledge for Alaskans

 Working with the Alaska Food Policy Council, KALI developed a week-long training opportunity in Tucson, Arizona.
 Why Tucson?
 Because of the richness of hydroponic training facilities offered through the University of Arizona’s Biosphere 2 (Bio2) and its Controlled Environment Agriculture Center (CEAC).
 An added bonus was Native Seed SEARCH (NS/S), a grow-out and seed-saving organization also based in Tucson, NS/S has been saving valuable indigenous heirloom seeds, growing them out, and distributing them back to Native American communities for 40 years.
 This partnership with AFPC allowed KALI to support multiple farmer training requests in one, efficient week!

-Left to right: Sam Kenoyer, Farm Manager for Marlene’s Garden; Dr. Linda Leigh; Max Lyons, Sustainable Food System Coordinator for KALI; Cynthia Berns, Old Harbor Alliance; Duke Delagado, Farm Manager for Spruce Island Farms, and Becky Gomez, Mal’uk Farm Manager at BIo2
+Left to right: Sam Kenoyer, Farm Manager for Marlene’s Garden; Dr. Linda Leigh; Max Lyons, Sustainable Food System Coordinator for KALI; Cynthia Berns, Old Harbor Alliance; Duke Delagado, Farm Manager for Spruce Island Farms, and Becky Gomez, Mal’uk Farms Hydroponics Technician at Bio2.

 Nine Alaska Native farmers participated in three separate experiences over the course of the week.
 The first day was spent at Bio2, one of the largest controlled environments in the world, and was facilitated by Dr. Linda Leigh, one of the original Biospherians.
 As Linda shared her experiences of living and caring for the closed system that was your sole life support, the team was led to reflect on the importance of understanding systems thinking and how to utilize the space, heat, electricity, and nutrients processed from one system to benefit another.
 Farmers were “blown away by everything they learned”.
 As one farmer put it, “It is possible to subsist on our own food production…and that in a controlled space you can grow anything!”
 These are important lessons to bring back to isolated communities at the end of the food chain.